 - 10 minute recovery

-- 20 minute maintainable effort (this is where we will calculating your FTP)
+- 20 minute maintainable effort (this is where your FTP score is assessed)

 - Cool down